chadkluck/serverless-deploy-pipeline-atlantis/README.md

 Before we can attach a policy to the role we need to create the policy!

 1. In the AWS Web Console go to IAM > Policies and "Create policy"
-2. Click on the JSON button and paste in the json contents of `script-cli/generated/ATLANTIS-CloudFormationServicePolicy.json` (the file you generated)
+2. Click on the JSON button and paste in the json contents of `scripts-cli/cli/iam/ACME-CloudFormationServicePolicy.json` (the file you generated)
 3. Go on to "Next".
-4. Give it the name `PREFIX_UPPER-CloudFormation-Service-Role` (replacing `PREFIX_UPPER` with your chosen prefix in UPPER CASE) and a description such as `Created by [you] to create CloudFormation stacks for deployment pipelines`.
+4. Give it the name `ACME-CloudFormation-Service-Role` (replacing `ACME` with your chosen prefix in UPPER CASE) and a description such as `Created by [you] to create CloudFormation stacks for deployment pipelines`.
 5. Add at least 2 tags.
 Note the casing and `:` in the tag keys.
 More on tags later.
    -  `Atlantis` with value `iam`
    -  `atlantis:Prefix` with the value of your prefix (lower case), and any additional tags you may want (like creator and purpose).